-degree-seeking (iresnman) admission decisions.

 Very Important Important Considered Not Considered

 Academic

 Rigor of secondary school record \boxtimes

 Class rank \boxtimes

-Academic GPA
+Academic GPA \boxtimes

-Standardized test scores
+Standardized test scores \boxtimes

 Application Essay \boxtimes

 Recommendation \boxtimes

 Nonacademic

 Interview \boxtimes

 Extracurricular activities \boxtimes

 Talent/ability \boxtimes

 Character/personal qualities \boxtimes

 First generation \boxtimes

 Alumni/ae relation \boxtimes

-Geographical residence \boxtimes \boxtimes
+Geographical residence \boxtimes

 State residency \boxtimes

 Religious affiliation/commitment \boxtimes

 Racial/ethnic status \boxtimes

-Volunteer work \boxtimes
+Volunteer work \square

-Work experience
+Work experience \boxtimes

-Level of applicant's interest
+Level of applicant's interest \boxtimes

 SAT and ACT Policies

 C8.
 Entrance exams

 A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes No
+Yes 🗌 No

-If yes, place check marks in the approp Fall 2013. oriate boxes below to reflect your institution's policies for use ir admission for
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.

-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or

-ACT SAT Subject Tests

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required ACT with Writing component recommended.
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

+ACT with Writing component required

+ACT with Writing component recommended.

-X ACT with or without Writing cor -
+X_ACT with or without Writing component accepted

-C. Please indicate how your institution will use the e SAT or ACT es say component; c heck all that appl y.
+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT ess ay ACT essa v
+SAT essay ACT essay

-For admission 3
+For admission

 For placement

 For advising

-In place of an application ess say
+In place of an application essay

-As a validity check on the ap ssay 🗆
+As a validity check on the application essay

-No college policy as of now
+No college policy as of now \square \square

 Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising? yes
+D. In addition, does your institution use applicants' test scores for academic advising?

+yes X no

-G. Please indicate which tests your institution uses for placement (e.g., state tests):
+- E. Latest date by which SAT or ACT scores must be received for fall-term admission____5/10 Latest date by which SAT Subject Test scores must be received for fall-term admission____5/10 - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT

+ACT

-SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify):
+SAT Subject Tests

+AP

+CLEP

+Institutional Exam \boxtimes

+State Exam (specify)